Guac Camera Troubleshooting

 • The installed SD card has reached its maximum capacity and cannot store any additional captures

-• The camera fails to finish processing captures
+• The camera cannot finish processing captures

-• The camera lens is unable to complete focusing
+• The camera lens cannot complete focusing

 Back to top